 How to make a fully-featured dev blog in under 10 minutes

-This tutorial will use gatsby-personal-starter-blog, a Gatsby starter that I made that is based on the very popular gatsby-starter-blog.
-The differences being that
+This tutorial will use gatsby-personal-starter-blog, a Gatsby starter based on the official gatsby-starter-blog.
+The differences are that

-/blog, and comes pre-installed with Netlify CMS, and VS Code highlighting for code blocks.
+/blog, and comes pre-installed with Netlify CMS for content editing.
+It also adds VS Code highlighting for code blocks.

 Open your Terminal and run the following command from the Gatsby CLI to create a new Gatsby site using gatsby-personal-starter-blog.